justine-george/book-fellow-backend-spring/README.md

 # Book Fellow App

-A Spring Boot backend for a social media platform for bibliophiles to share their favorite books and connect with other readers.
+A Spring Boot-powered social media platform for book lovers, enabling users to write reviews, curate favorite lists, and follow the reading activities of fellow readers.

 ## Built With